Methodology

 Evidence and contradiction handling

 Claim-vs-behavior gaps are surfaced only when exact public claim text is retained, the claim is materially relevant, and concrete timestamped behavior evidence is also retained.
-Low-confidence findings are marked reviewer-only by default.
+Low-confidence items are held for reviewer attention by default.

 Safety controls